dmosorast/burler/PLANNING.md

 - Client library stub generation? - The client library concept will need more guidance.
 I can envision something like Client.generate([list, of, endpoints]) as a decorator and it will mark up the class with functions to make calls to the specified endpoints as POST, PUT, GET, etc. For each verb needed.
 - (Perhaps with targets) Writing state messages to a file? -o --out-file option to support writing State messages to a file before emitting them? (may actually require monkey patching singer.write_message)
   - Should also merge the state messages to a single record to be used in the next run
+- Retry sync?
+Function to restart the sync for a stream from the original bookmark, or with a current bookmark override.
+  - E.g., when tap-zuora fails on a 404 to retry the original sync instead of bombing out
+- Retry with backoff on sync requests? or the ability to specify it? (might be best to just leave it up to the user)

 # Brainstorming